Bogdan Bogdanović (basketball): Sacramento Kings (2017–2020)

-Atlanta Hawks (2020–present)
+Atlanta Hawks (2020–2025)

 In November 2020, the Kings attempted to sign-and-trade Bogdanović to the Milwaukee Bucks along with Justin James for Donte DiVincenzo, D. J. Wilson, and Ersan İlyasova.
 The trade unraveled when it was announced that the NBA was investigating the Bucks for having contact with Bogdanović and/or his agent before it was allowed under free agency rules.
 The Bucks reportedly felt double-crossed by the situation, decided not to pursue the trade further, and were stripped of their 2022 second-round draft pick at the conclusion of the investigation in December.
-According to Bogdanović, he was not aware of the trade and felt betrayed by the Kings.
+According to Bogdanović, he was not made aware of the trade by the Kings and felt betrayed by the organization.

 On 24 November 2020, Bogdanović signed a four-year, $72 million contract with the Atlanta Hawks.
 Bogdanović would only play in 44 games during the 2020–21 regular season due to injuries, but set new career highs, averaging 16.4 points per game and shot 90.9% on free throws.
 Coincidentally, the Hawks faced the Bucks in the 2021 Eastern Conference Finals, which the Bucks won in six games before winning the NBA championship.

 After the 2021–22 season ended, Bogdanović underwent right knee surgery and was ruled out for at least three months.
 On 16 March 2023, he signed a four-year, $68 million contract extension with the Hawks.

+On December 11, 2023, Bogdanović put up a career-high 40 points on 10 three-pointers made in a 129–122 loss to the Denver Nuggets.
+He also became the first player in Hawks history to put up at least 40 points and 10 three-pointers made in a game.

+On October 23, 2024, he was sidelined for a month with a right hamstring tendinopathy during a game against the Brooklyn Nets.

+Los Angeles Clippers (2025–present)

+On February 6, 2025, Bogdanović was traded to the Los Angeles Clippers alongside three future second-round picks in exchange for Terance Mann and Bones Hyland.